Adenium obesum (Forssk.) Roem. & Schult.

 Adenium obesum is an evergreen or drought-deciduous succulent shrub.
-It can grow up to 10 feet (3 m) height, with pachycaul stems and a stout, swollen basal caudex.
-The leaves are spirally arranged, clustered toward the tips of the shoots, simple entire, leathery in texture, up to 6 inches (15 cm) long and up to 3 inches (8 cm) broad.
-Tubular flowers tend to red and pink, often with a whitish blush outward of the throat.
+It can grow up to 10 feet (3 m) tall, with pachycaul stems and a stout, swollen basal caudex.
+Leaves are spirally arranged, clustered toward the tips of the shoots, simple entire, leathery in texture, up to 6 inches (15 cm) long, and up to 3 inches (8 cm) wide.
+Flowers are tubular, tend to red and pink often with a whitish blush outward of the throat.
 They are with five petals, up to 2 inches (5 cm) long, with the outer portion up to 2.4 inches (6 cm) in diameter.
-Long fingerlike double fruits, grey to pale grey-brown, sometimes fringed with pink.
+Long fingerlike double fruits are grey to pale grey-brown, sometimes fringed with pink.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).